 The grounds will now react much faster to the surrounding elements than the beans.

 That’s one more motivation to purchase that grinder you’ve been thinking of adding to your kitchen appliances.

 So powder will go stale quicker than your beans or pods.
 A sealed bag will keep it flavorful for longer and manufacturers add nitrogen as a preservative.
-In this form you can keep beans up to a year from its roasting date (shown on most coffee packaging) even if you don’t put it in the freezer.
+In this form, you can keep beans up to a year from their roasting date (shown on most coffee packaging) even if you don’t put them in the freezer.

 Powder last for shorter periods: